Eliminating Swivel Chair Processes in Ecommerce

 Many successful businesses that have been around a long time are using antiquated software and systems to run their operations.
 These systems might not be ideal, but they’re integrated into the business processes, staff has been trained to use them, and overall they have worked well enough so far.
 Sometimes, the antiquated software or system is a necessity to an individual business.
 In any case, antiquated software and systems can be a cause of swivel chair due to an inability to “connect”.

 Not all ecommerce platforms are equal.
 In fact, many platforms are quite restrictive and you may not even know it until you hit those restrictions.
 The ideal ecommerce solution should be friendly to use while at the same time be flexible in what you can do with it.
-Eliminating swivel chair means getting all of the systems you use to talk to one another so that you can automate tasks.
+Eliminating swivel chair processes means getting all of the systems you use to talk to one another so that you can automate tasks.
 Your ecommerce solution needs to be able to do this.

-Why you should start to eliminate swivel chair
+Why you should eliminate swivel chair processes

 Eliminate human error